hmvege/GLAC/README.md

 ```
 This will then print out every detail of the run, without submitting the job.
 Useful for double check the settings without actually submitting.

+For a more extensive guide to GLAC, see the [examples folder](https://github.com/hmvege/GLAC/tree/master/examples).
+For more implementation specific details, see the [GLAC Documentation](http://hmvege.github.io/GLAC/html/index.html).

 #### Additional resources
 * The analysis code used for this thesis program can be seen in [LatticeAnalyser](https://github.com/hmvege/LatticeAnalyser).
 * To generate visualizations of the topological charge or energy, we used a program called [LatViz](https://github.com/hmvege/LatViz).